Overview of Glass used for Neutron Guides

 Comparison of the two types of Standard Borkron and Borofloat

-We choose randomly two glass pieces of both types and Romain Boffy from the group of Jerome Beaucour did a carefully examination of the content and the shrink after neutron radiation.
+We choose randomly two glass pieces of both types and the ILL did a carefully examination of the content.

 However, glass is a natural product and the composition vary from batch to batch.
 So the following data is just a reference point.